AudioBible/KJV/README.md

 #### Thank you for taking the time to check this project out.
 Please share with others!
 We can take our world back!

+### They got us trusting them and not each other, not a joke bothers and sisters!

 # I LOVE YOU ALL!

 Contact [audiobible.life@gmail.com](mailto:audiobible.life@gmail.com)